ljyloo/LevelDb2Avnil/README.md

 This converter only works for pe 1.0 and later.

+## Known Issues:

+- block light and sky light will be always at 15 (Still don't know how to get the data so I just set it at 15)
+- No entities
+- Player will not spawn at the same coordinate like the old world
+- Items in the chest will disappear
+- No biome
+- Crash(super rare!)

+## Todo

+- [ ] Transfer light data
+- [ ] Transfer player coordinate
+- [ ] Transfer entities
+- [ ] Transfer items contained in the chest
+- [ ] Transfer biome

 ## Usage:

 There's a video tutorial about this(Made by AntVenom): [Link](https://www.youtube.com/watch?v=EFAkc5L4h48)